Nematollah Jazayeri

-was a prominent Shia scholar born in 1640 and died in 1700, in one of the islands (hence called Jazayeri, Island: Jazireh) around Basra.
+was a prominent Shia Akhbari scholar born in 1640 and died in 1700, in one of the islands (hence called Jazayeri, Island: Jazireh) around Basra.
 He was one of the grandchildren of Musa al-Kadhim (the 7th Imam of Shias).
 His paternal lineage is as follows: Seyyed Ne'mat Allah son of Seyyed Abd Allah son of Mohammad son of Hossein son of Ahmad son of Mahmoud son of Ghias Aldin son of Majd Aldin son of Noor Aldin son of Saad Allah son of Issa son of Musa son of Abdallah son of Musa al-Kadhim.

 Early life

 After finishing primary education, Jazayeri and his brother (Seyyed Najm al–Din) traveled to Shiraz –Iran to continue his education.
 He led a poor and difficult life in Shiraz, he had to work hard to be able to study.
 Therefore, he transcribed books, corrected the transcriptions and wrote glosses on books in order to earn money.
 Sometimes he worked from night up to morning, then studied his lessons and started teaching up to midday and after that he himself attended one of his masters’ class.

 He spent three years in this manner in Shiraz.
 He studied under great teachers in Shiraz: Sheikh Jafar Bahrani (d.
 1679), Ibrahim Ibn mullah Sadra, shah Abul Vali Shirazi, Seyyed Hashem Ehsaee, Sheikh Saleh Kazkazani (d.
 1686).
 After marriage he traveled to Isfahan to complete his education.
 The following are some of his teachers in Isfahan:

 Seyyed Ahmad Mirza Jazayeri, Mirza Rafi’ Tabatabaei (d.
 1668), Sheikh Emad Yazdi, Mohaqeq Sabzewari (d.1678), Sheikh Ali Aameli, Sheikh Horr Aameli (d.
 1692), Sheikh Hossein Khansari (d.
 1686), Amir Ismail Khatun Abaadi (d.
 1704), mullah Mohsen Feiz Kashani (d.
 1679) and Allameh Baqer Majlesi some of Allameh Baqer Majlesi Pupils More than 1,000 scholars and researchers have benefited from the advantageous classes of Allameh Majlesi.
 He has also issued many religious authorizations and licenses for his pupils.
 The following are recorded as some of his pupils: